Gather with fellow student leaders to explore the ideas that shape our lives.

 Your team should all take the same transportation method if at all possible.
 Schools are required to research and take the cheapest possible method of transportation that is realistically available to them.
 However, this is on “the honor system”—we do not need to confirm the option before you arrange travel.

-1. Students register for the conference
+1. Students register for the conference by 12/2.

-2. The EiC or other designated point person will then confirm the travel method and cost with students from their school
+2. The EiC or other designated point person will then confirm the travel method and cost with students from their school.

-3. Conference attendees will pay the point person from their school
+3. Conference attendees will pay the point person from their school.

-5. Point person will submit one reimbursement form for the group
+5. Point person will submit one reimbursement form for the group by 12/9 at a forthcoming link.

 If no one in the group is willing to be the point person in terms of purchasing, we ask that one person remain our point of contact but we will work with your school to arrange for individual reimbursement.
-Please email augustine@veritas.org if this is the case for your school.
+Please email augustine@veritas.org (or timothy@veritas.org for Forums students) if this is the case for your school.
 Please note that though the first method outlined above is our ideal process, we are certainly willing to be flexible.
 We want to make sure that we are serving you and your team in your preparation for the conference, so you can always feel free to be in touch with us if different arrangements need to be made.

-Note: If you are driving and we are reimbursing you for gas and parking, those receipts do not need to be submitted by December 4.
-They can be submitted after the weekend for ½ reimbursement (up to $200 per person).
+Note: If you are driving and we are reimbursing you for gas and parking, those receipts do not need to be submitted by December 9.
+They can be submitted after the weekend for ½ reimbursement (up to $250 per person).
 Those who are driving should plan to park their vehicles in the Boston Common Parking Garage (clearance of 6'3").

 Tip: If you are flying or taking a train or bus into the Boston airport, please plan accordingly.
 The T (subway) in Boston will be much cheaper than a taxi/Uber/Lyft.
 The Silver Line from the airport to South Station is free; for more details see here and note that it seems the reverse trip from South Station to the Boston airport upon departure is not free.